KittyGiraudel/site/_posts/2021-03-13-gorillas-nav-a-case-study.md

 A few days ago, I posted [a few tweets](https://twitter.com/KittyGiraudel/status/1367834491977412608?s=20) about the new [Gorillas’ website](https://gorillas.io).
 It’s a pretty simple site at this stage: a couple pages, not much interaction, mostly there to showcase Gorillas’ branding as we expand rapidly across Europe (check it out if you can, it’s good stuff ✨).

-One of the most interesting part of the site—at least from a technical standpoint—has to be the navigation.
+One of the most interesting part of the site — at least from a technical standpoint — has to be the navigation.
 So I thought I’d write a short piece about everything that went into it, from accessibility to behaviour to design.

 - [Show me your content](#show-me-your-content)
 - [Shut it down](#shut-it-down)